 impressive, the 4.25 ERA not so much.)

-11 Gold Gloves; the runs help, but a lackluster
+11 Gold Gloves; the hits and runs help, but a lackluster

 Billy Wagner 28.1 WAR, 422 saves, 2.21 ERA, 187 ERA+ (Great relief pitcher, but